 - The impact of the seasoning rules described above.
-In a Shelf Registration, the subject company is not a shell company. - The ability for shareholders of a former shell company to utilize SEC Rule 144 is limited if the company subsequently is not current in its SEC filings. - The costs of buying a shell (up to \$500,000 and up to 10% of the combined company) and conducting due diligence can be costly.
+In a Self-Registration, the subject company is not a shell company. - The ability for shareholders of a former shell company to utilize SEC Rule 144 is limited if the company subsequently is not current in its SEC filings. - The costs of buying a shell (up to \$500,000 and up to 10% of the combined company and significantly more for a shell on a national exchange) and conducting due diligence can be costly.
 Furthermore, it is our experience that in many instances the shell company has problems that do not become evident until the due diligence process is completed, at which point a lot of time was wasted or worse, if the transaction is completed, the new public company has problems that it must deal with.